JaOstr/Kotlin000/README.md

 # Kotlin000
-Learning the basics in Kotlin for Android
+Learning the basics of Android programming in Kotlin